Ouranosinc/xscen/docs/installation.rst

 Official Sources
 ----------------

 Because of some packages being absent from PyPI (such as `xESMF`), we strongly recommend installing `xscen` in an Anaconda environment.

-`xscen` can be installed directly from Anaconda.org:
+`xscen` can be installed directly from conda-forge:

 .. code-block:: console

-    $ conda install -c ouranosinc xscen
+    $ conda install -c conda-forge xscen

 .. note::